 Dr. Philip “Thomas” Kearns was born in Elgin County on the 3rd of October, 1901.
 His parents were Philip Kearns and the former Margaret Jane Fitzpatrick.
 Dr. Kearns grew up on a farm, located on the 2nd Concession of Aldborough Township, Elgin County.
-He was one of 5 children.
-His siblings included; Joseph, Mary, Patrick and James.
+He was the third of 5 children.
+His siblings were; Joseph, Mary, Patrick and James.

 Dr. Kearns graduated from the University of Western Ontario in 1933.
 He set up his medical practice in Bothwell.